 All full-time undergraduate students must live on campus their first and second years, and for a third (junior or senior) year

-Board is mandatory for freshmen and sophomores living in on-campus housing, and selection for mandated students is limited.
+Board is mandatory for all students living in on-campus housing, and selection for mandated students is limited.

-Freshmen may select from the All Access 7 or All Access 7+ plans.
+Freshmen and Sophomores may select from the All Access 7 or All Access 7+ plans.

-Sophomores may select from the All Access 7, All Access 7+, 14-Meal-per-week or 160 Meal Block plans.
+Juniors may select from the Weekly 14, All Access 7, All Access 7+ plans

 Students must take action to drop or withdraw from classes in order to be eligible for a tuition refund according to the refund schedule (see the Expenses and Financial Assistance – Refunds section) applicable to their program of study.
 Students are responsible for receipt and review of their billing statements, and ensuring that their balance is settled in full by the due-date specified on such statements.
 Failure to do so may subject the account to late payment penalties.
 In the event that Georgetown University deems it necessary to utilize the services of a third-party collection agency in order to collect on a delinquent debt, the student will be responsible for paying the fees of such services (see Office of Revenue and Receivables Policies).